datawire/ambassador-docs/docs/argo/latest/concepts/cicd.md

 ## What is the difference between deployment and release?

-The terminology around CI/CD/CD and progressive delivery starts to get murky when defining different phases of the software shipping cycle.
-Terms are _not_ interchangeable.
+The terminology around CI/CD and progressive delivery starts to get murky when defining different phases of the software shipping cycle.
+The terms are _not_ interchangeable.
 Precise definitions based on specific uses of terms helps to clarify the roles of each phase.

 “Deployment” and “release” are two different, though similar, steps in the ship cycle.